-While there have been investigations of PMWE heating experiments in the VHF band, there is no computational modelling or experimental observation of HF PMWE.
-Considering that the behavior of the temporal evolution of HF PMWE is expected to be different than VHF PMWE as a result of longer irregularity wavelengths, the first computational modeling of HF PMWE is considered in this paper.
+While there have been investigations of PMWE heating experiments in the VHF band, there is no computational modeling or experimental observation of HF PMWE.
+Considering that the behavior of the temporal evolution of HF PMWE is expected to be different from VHF PMWE as a result of longer irregularity wavelengths, the first computational modeling of HF PMWE is considered in this paper.
 Figure 7 shows the computational results for temporal evolution of electron irregularities associated with PMWE at 8 MHz and average charge on dust particles.
-The comparison of the electron fluctuation amplitude (again related to radar cross-section) and the average dust charge $Z_d$ shows that electron density fluctuation amplitude increases during HF pump heating.
+The comparison of the electron fluctuation amplitude (again related to radar cross section) and the average dust charge Z_d shows that electron density fluctuation amplitude increases during HF pump heating.
 The average charge on the dust particles is normalized to its value before the heater turn-on.
-The average charge on dust particles is increased by a factor of 3.5 during heating and returns to undisturbed value after heater turn-off.
+The average charge on dust particles is increased by a factor of 3.5 during heating and returns to undisturbed value after heater turnoff.
 Small dust radius of 1 nm with density about 130% relative to the background electron density are considered.
 It is assumed that the irregularity scale size corresponds to a radar frequency of 8 MHz.
 It is evident that the charge and fluctuation amplitude have very similar behavior and much can be learned about the charging from the radar return.
 Therefore, enhancement of the irregularity amplitude after heater turn-on in the HF band is a direct manifestation of the dust charging process.
 Considering the similarity of these two curves, HF PMWE heating may be used to study fundamental physics of the dust charging process in space.
-It should be noted that the electron density irregularity amplitude during HF PMSE heating also is very closely related to the temporal evolution of charge on the dust particles (Scales and Mahmoudian, 2016).
-The main difference between the PMSE and PMWE source regions are the dust radius and density, background electron temperature and density, and plasma/dust-neutral collision frequencies.
-According to Eq.
-(12), the diffusion timescale is proportional to $\nu{in}$ .
-Therefore, $\tau{diff}$ is typically larger in the PMWE source region.
-This implies the ratio of $\tau{diff}$ to $\tau{chg}$ may typically be larger than that in PMSE.
-Therefore the conditions for turn-on enhancement of PMWE may possibly be more favorable.
-It is note-worthy that including photo-detachment current will reduce the average charge on the dust particles and as a result a weaker turn-on overshoot is expected.
+It should be noted that the electron density irregularity amplitude during